StenaIT/stenajs-webui/packages/filter/README.md

   </SearchFilterDrawer>
 ```

-If you are only using local state (no Redux, persistance, etc),
+If you are only using local state (no Redux, persistence, etc),
 you can use `SearchFilterLocalStateContext`.
 It will automatically setup actions, state and dispatch.